Home front during World War I: Canada

 The 620,000 men in service were most notable for combat in the trenches of the Western Front; there were 67,000 war dead and 173,000 wounded.
 This total does not include the 2,000 deaths and 9,000 injuries in December 1917 when a munitions ship exploded in Halifax, Nova Scotia.

 Volunteering provided enough soldiers at first, but high casualties soon required conscription, which was strongly opposed by Francophones (French speakers, based mostly in Quebec).
 The Conscription Crisis of 1917 saw the Liberal Party ripped apart, to the advantage of the Conservative's Prime Minister Robert Borden, who led a new Unionist coalition to a landslide victory in 1917.

 Distrusting the loyalties of Canadians of German ethnicity and, especially, recent Ukrainian Canadian immigrants from Austria-Hungary, the government interned thousands of aliens.

+In British Canada the response in 1914 was patriotic enthusiasm.
+In the Prairies there was as economic boom as the price of wheat tripled and farmers doubled the acreage.
+The wartime spirit of sacrifice intensified social reform movements that had predated the war and now came to fruition.
+Saskatchewan gave women the right to vote in 1916.
+Also in 1916 it passed a referendum to prohibit the sale of alcohol, as the women had demanded.

+Outside Quebec patriotism created a demand for a common language: English.
+German usage practically vanished in public.
+The war brought to the forefront a fear of ethnicities, and a survival instinct developed the need for a Canadian identity.

 The war validated Canada's new world role, in an almost-equal partnership with Britain in the Commonwealth of Nations.
 Arguing that Canada had become a true nation on the battlefields of Europe, Borden demanded and received a separate seat for Canada at the Paris Peace Conference of 1919.
 Canada's military and civilian participation in the First World War strengthened a sense of British-Canadian nationhood among the Anglophones (English speakers).
 The Francophones (French speakers) supported the war at first, but pulled back and stood aloof after 1915 because of language disputes at home.
 Heroic memories centered around the Battle of Vimy Ridge where the unified Canadian corps captured Vimy ridge, a position that the French and British armies had failed to capture and "Canada's Hundred Days" battles of 1918 which saw the Canadian Corps of 100,000 defeat one fourth of the German Army on the Western Front.